-chamber to investigate instrumental conditioning (e.g., Balleine & Dickinson, 1998).
+(e.g., Balleine & Dickinson, 1998).
 The former account has tended to emphasize shortcomings in associative learning theory in explaining flexible spatial learning, whereas the latter account has developed and enhanced our understanding of associative learning.

 Part of the reason for the development of spatial learning theories that do not include the role of associative processes may be due to the erroneous conflation of associative learning theory with behaviorism (Rescorla, 1988).
 Another part may be due to psychological accounts of spatial learning that have arisen from the observation of the behavioral correlates of single neurons in the rodent brain (review in Poulter, Hartley, & Lever, 2019).
-In this article, I first analyze what is learned in spatial learning and how it relates to modern analyses of associative learning, with particular reference to the similarities between the different dualprocess accounts just mentioned.
+The purpose of this article is to review the contents and conditions of spatial learning from an associative learning perspective.
+I first analyze what is learned in spatial learning and how it relates to modern analyses of associative learning, with particular reference to the similarities between the different dual-process theories just mentioned.
 In this case, I review the associative structures that could be at play.
 I try to determine whether complex representations of space can be accounted for by these associative structures, or whether it is necessary to invoke the notion of a cognitive map, as much of the neuroscientific and behavioral literature suggests.
 It may be that associative structures fall short of being able to explain the most complex spatial behaviors in animals.
 I then assess the conditions under which spatial learning progresses.
 Here, cognitive map theory often makes quite different predictions to associative learning theory, but I argue that these accounts have tended to overlook phenomena that are predicted only by associative theories.
 For example, studies of how exposure to stimuli affects subsequent learning, or how redundancy of spatial information affects learning, strongly indicate a role for associative processes and are not accounted for in purely spatial accounts.
 The challenges for researchers of spatial learning in incorporating evidence both for and against the role of associative learning in navigation are set out at the end of the article.